MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/performance-security-optimized-vwan-content.md

 For information about resiliency, see [Availability](#availability), earlier in this article.

 ## Pricing
 Pricing for this architecture depends heavily on the NVAs that you deploy.
-For a 2-Gbps ER connection and a Virtual WAN hub processing 10 TB per month, see this [pricing estimate](https://azure.com/e/0bf78de2bf3b45aa961e0dc2f57eb2fe).
+For a 2-Gbps ER connection and a Virtual WAN hub that processes 10 TB per month, see this [pricing estimate](https://azure.com/e/0bf78de2bf3b45aa961e0dc2f57eb2fe).

 ## Next steps
 - [What is Azure Virtual WAN?](/azure/virtual-wan/virtual-wan-about)